 Using these ride hailing apps, getting a taxi has never been that easier and safer before!

 In addition to the above features, some of these apps provide cashless payment feature (hence eliminating the need for bringing cash and getting a response from drivers like, “Bro, I have no small change la”).

-To ensure safety is of the top priority, some of these app companies will do stringent criminal background checks on the drivers and require them to meet certain requirements before allowing them to join the network.
+To ensure safety is of the top priority, some of these ride hailing app companies will do stringent criminal background checks on the drivers and require them to meet certain requirements before allowing them to join the network.
 Drivers who received bad ratings from their passengers will be banned from providing the services, thereby indirectly forcing drivers to improve their services.